cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

 Welcome to our Local Coffee Shop!
-We serve the best coffee in town and offer a cozy environment to relax and enjoy your drinks.
+We serve the best coffee in town, and we are excited to share our menu with you!

 ## Our Menu
-- **Espresso**: A strong and bold coffee.
-- **Latte**: Creamy and smooth with a hint of sweetness.
-- **Cappuccino**: Rich and foamy, the perfect balance.
-- **Cold Brew**: Refreshing and mellow, perfect for hot days.
-- **Pastries**: Delicious treats to accompany your coffee.
+- Espresso
+- Latte
+- Cappuccino
+- Cold Brew
+- Pastries

 ## Getting Started
-To run this app locally:

 1. Clone the repository:
    ```bash
    git clone https://github.com/cezarpauna/TestRepoCreation.git
    ```
-2. Navigate into the project's directory:
+2. Change directory into the project:
    ```bash
    cd TestRepoCreation
    ```
-3. Install the dependencies:
+3. Install dependencies:
    ```bash
    npm install
    ```